 It is anticipated that the new pavements will be primarily supported on a layer of compacted structural fill, consisting of scarified, thoroughly moisture conditioned and recompacted existing soils.
-The on-site soils consist of a variety of materials, ranging from silty sands clayey sands and sandy silts.
-Based on their classification, these materials are expected to possess fair to good pavement support characteristics with estimated R-values in the range of 30 to 50.
-R-value testing was outside the scope of services.
-The subsequent pavement design is therefore based upon a conservative R-value of 30.
-Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering controlled conditions.
-It is recommended that R-value testing be performed after completion of rough grading.
-Depending upon the results of the R-value testing, it may be feasible to use thinner pavement sections in some areas of the site.
+The on-site soils generally consist of silty sands, clayey sands, and sandy silts and are expected to possess R-values between 30 and 40.
+Therefore the subsequent pavement design is based upon a conservative R-value of 30.
+Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering-controlled conditions.
+It is recommended that additional R-value testing be performed after completion of rough grading to verify the pavement support characteristics of the pavement subgrades following site grading.